From Russia with love... Brief stories from the World Cup

 On the chin

-Michy Batshuayi's clumsy celebrations after scoring against England have become a source of online amusement.
+Michy Batshuayi's clumsy celebrations after Adnan Januzaj scored against England have become a source of online amusement.
 The Borussia Dortmund striker mishit the ball, it ricocheted off the goalpost and hit him smack bang on his face.
 He took it on the chin, tweeting: "Why am I so stupid, bro?"

 Sacked